 Upon reading the affidavit of filed the day of 20 :

-Let the defendant C.D. attend [the master in chambers, Supreme Court, David Malcolm Justice Centre, 28 Barrack Street, Perth] on day the day of 20 at o’clock in the noon on the hearing of an application on the part of the plaintiff for the appointment of E.F. as receiver in this action to receive the rents, profits, and moneys receivable in respect of the said defendant’s interest in the following property namely [describe the property], for the following purposes, namely [state the purposes], and on the following terms, namely [state the terms], .
+Let the defendant C.D. attend the Supreme Court, David Malcolm Justice Centre, 28 Barrack Street, Perth on day the day of 20 at o’clock in the noon on the hearing of an application on the part of the plaintiff for the appointment of E.F. as receiver in this action to receive the rents, profits, and moneys receivable in respect of the said defendant’s interest in the following property namely [describe the property], for the following purposes, namely [state the purposes], and on the following terms, namely [state the terms], .

 And the plaintiff [by his solicitor] hereby undertaking to abide by any order the Court may hereafter make should it decide that the said defendant has sustained damage by reason of this order and is entitled to damages which the plaintiff ought to pay, it is ordered that the said defendant by himself, his agents or servants, or otherwise, be restrained, and an injunction is hereby granted restraining him, until after the hearing of the above application, from assigning charging or otherwise dealing with the said property.